 For the factory and its managers, this first accident was unexpected and unfortunate.
 As the frequency of accidents increased, however, it seemed that the factory itself was intent on keeping its gears oiled in blood.
 The building would take its victims in the blink of an eye leaving them mauled, dismembered, burned, electrocuted or beheaded.
 As the years past, the number of stories increased.

-The factory’s history is littered in corpses, the last tale was a man who got eaten by the machinery but this next poor soul fell in the drink.
 Charles Whitner had only been working in the factory two short weeks when he met his untimely demise.
-As Charles attempted to navigate his way through the upper floors of the factory he could feel the heat of the boiling potash, water and chemicals below.
-Even from far above the heat was sweltering and the rising steam had dizzied many a man on their walk across the narrow upper floor walkways.
-Unfortunately for Charles the dizziness combined with a little moisture below his feet caused him to slip and fall helplessly to the boiling vat below.
-As he slowly slid toward the boiling water he clawed at the fiery steel side of the cylindrical vat until his fingers became burned down to the bone.
-At that point all he could do is scream as his burned and battered body reached the liquid and his skin slowly boiled off the bone into a gooey pile of mush at the bottom of the watery grave.
+As he attempted to navigate his way across the upper floors of the factory, he could feel the heat of the boiling potash, water and chemicals below.
+More experienced workers had grown accustomed to dizzying effects of the rising steam and could successfully cross the narrow walkways of the factory’s upper floors.
+Unfortunately for Charles, the dizziness combined with a little moisture beneath his boots caused him to slip.
+As he slowly slid toward the boiling vat of liquid, he clawed at the burning steel until his fingers melted to the bone.